-OPEN TO: 10, 11, 12One Semester or Full Year CoursePREREQUISITE: Teacher's signature A or B grade in Journalistic Writing (Exception: photographers)CROSS CREDIT: 12th grade English
+OPEN TO: 9, 10, 11, 12One Semester or Full Year CoursePREREQUISITE: Teacher's signatureA or B grade in Journalistic Writing (Exception: photographers)CROSS CREDIT: 12th grade English

 Students will produce the student newspaper.
-Students will research and write in-depth stories for each publication and then spend three to four days doing layout for each issue.
+Students will research and write in-depth stories for each publication and then upload the articles and photographs into publication venues.
 Students must be responsible, independent workers who are willing to work before and after school to produce the paper under the direction of the selected student editors, who assume most of the responsibility for directing the class.
-Students will practice journalistic writing, layout techniques, skills in leadership, self-discipline, and organization.
+Students will practice journalistic writing, layout techniques, skills in leadership, self- discipline, and organization.
 Students will have the opportunity to attend and to compete at state and national conferences.
 Meeting deadlines and selling advertising are essential and important parts of the grading systems.

-NUTRITION & WELLNESS (CTE 250) OPEN TO: 10, 11, 12 One Semester Course PREREQUISITE: None CROSS CREDIT: Health
+NUTRITION & WELLNESS (CTE 250)OPEN TO: 10, 11, 12One Semester CoursePREREQUISITE: NoneCROSS CREDIT: Health